 Qwak is an ML engineering platform that simplifies the process of building, deploying, and monitoring machine learning models, bridging the gap between data scientists and engineers.

 For the sake of this example we will use the example churn model, detailed in the this Qwak example.
-If you have a Qwak account, which you can access a free-trial version of it here,

 just run the following example in the CLI to create a trained model instance (aka a Qwak build) of the churn model: